mmcco/verified-parser-example/README.md

 ## Requirements

 * Coq
-* OCaml (with ocamlfind, ocamllex, which should be included)
+* OCaml (with ocamlfind and ocamllex, which should be included)
 * the OCaml Batteries library
 * Menhir